usnistgov/ndn-dpdk/docs/INSTALL.md

 `NDNDPDK_MK_RELEASE=1` environment variable selects release mode that disables assertions and verbose logging in C code.

 `NDNDPDK_MK_THREADSLEEP=1` environment variable causes a polling thread to sleep for a short duration if it processed zero packets in a loop iteration.
-This reduces CPU utilization when running on a machine with fewer CPU cores, but may negatively impact performance.
+This reduces CPU utilization when running on a machine with fewer CPU cores, but may impair performance.

 `NDNDPDK_MK_COVERAGE=1` environment variable enables C code coverage collection.
 After running unit tests, you can generate coverage report with `make coverage` (requires `lcov` dependency).